The Decision Journal: Improve Your Decision-Making

 I was struck by her honesty.
 Most leaders would have said "I knew it would take longer" after the fact.
 But here was proof of what she actually thought at the time.

 That day, I started keeping my own decision journal.
-It transformed how I approach every important choice.
+It changed how I approach every important choice.

 Want to build better decision systems into your weekly routine?
 Check out How to Organize Your Week for a complete weekly review framework.
 When decisions don't go as planned, developing a growth mindset can help you extract lessons without harsh self-judgment.